sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 ## [1] 0.2764194
 ```

-## 6. Model Comparison{#modelcomparison}
+## 6. Model Comparison

-To compare the multiple models, we have done manual K-Fold cross validation with consistent folds as shown in the prior sections.
-The following figure shows the variation of Bingo Classification Accuracy and 1-Away Classification Accuracy across the revenue buckets as well as the overall accuracies.
+The following figure shows the variation of bingo classification accuracy and 1-away classification accuracy across the revenue buckets as well as the overall accuracies.

 ![**Figure 3: Model Comparison - Bingo and One Away Classification Accuracy**](/images/ModelComparison.png)